-Nitrous oxide is a gas that has been used in dentistry for more than a century for its sedative/analgesic properties.
-Among its desirable characteristics are its safety, effectiveness and ease of use.
+Nitrous oxide is a gas that has been used in dentistry for its sedative/analgesic properties for more than a century.
+Among its desirable characteristics are its safety, effectiveness, and ease of use.

 The anxious dental patient enjoys the most benefits from nitrous oxide sedation.
-Other indications include the patient who is in discomfort as well as the patient with a mild to moderate degree gag reflex.
+Other indications include the patient who is in discomfort and the patient with a mild to moderate degree gag reflex.

 There are no drug interactions with nitrous oxide.

 Nitrous oxide is the safest of all inhalation anesthetics.
-There are concerns for the dental team, but these are eliminated with proper equipment and administration technique.
+There are occupational exposure concerns for the dental team, but proper equipment and administration techniques eliminate these.

 While nausea and vomiting are intraoperative side effects, there are no postoperative side effects to nitrous oxide.

-The patient needs to be properly evaluated, informed consent obtained, and proper armamentarium and protocol used.
+The patient needs adequate evaluation, informed consent obtained, and proper armamentarium and protocol used.

-No. Never and advanced armamentarium, such as the Safe Sedate®, eliminate the complication of the nasal mask and tubing getting in the way of the upper anterior teeth and preventing the mask from becoming unseated when a patient moves their head from side to side, as well as preventing the risk of infectious disease exposure from reused mask and tubing.
+No. Advanced armamentarium, such as the Safe Sedate®, eliminate the complication of the nasal mask and tubing getting in the way of the upper anterior teeth and preventing the mask from becoming unseated when a patient moves their head from side to side, as well as preventing the risk of infectious disease exposure from reused mask and tubing.

 In most cases, yes.

 Nitrous oxide comes in pre-filled tanks that can be attached to either a central or portable delivery system.
-This system also includes manifolds, regulators, fail-safe mechanisms, flowmeters and evacuation equipment.
-Non-latex, flexible tubing connected to a nasal mask allows for administration of the nitrous oxide/oxygen mixture to the patient.
+This system also includes manifolds, regulators, fail-safe mechanisms, flowmeters, and evacuation equipment.
+Non-latex, flexible tubing connected to a nasal mask allows for the administration of the nitrous oxide/oxygen mixture to the patient.

-It depends on your role on the dental team as well as the state or province in which you practice.
+It depends on your role on the dental team and the state or province in which you practice.
 Check your governing regulations for your state on this site, and if you have questions, contact us.